Structural basis for the folding of PINK1 by the HSP90–CDC37 chaperone complex

 This article is not in any list yet, why not save it to one of your lists.Abstract

 PTEN-induced kinase 1 (PINK1) is a mitochondrial serine/threonine kinase that plays a central role in Parkin-dependent mitophagy.
-Mutations in PINK1 are associated with autosomal recessive forms of Parkinson′s disease.
-PINK1 is identified as a high-affinity client of the HSP90–CDC37 complex.
-Stability of PINK1 is regulated by the HSP90–CDC37 chaperone system.
-However, the molecular mechanism by which HSP90–CDC37 recognizes and facilitate the folding of PINK1 remains unclear.
-Here, we present a cryogenic electron microscopy (cryo-EM) structure of the human PINK1–HSP90–CDC37 complex.
-The β5 strand of the PINK1 N-lobe projects into the central channel formed at the interface between two protomers in the HSP90 dimer, which holds the PINK1 kinase domain in a partially unfolded state.
+Mutations in PINK1 are associated with familial Parkinson’s disease.
+PINK1 is a high-affinity client of the HSP90–CDC37 complex and is stabilized by this chaperone system.
+However, the molecular mechanism by which HSP90–CDC37 facilitates the folding of PINK1 remains unclear.
+Here, we present a cryogenic electron microscopy structure of the human PINK1–HSP90–CDC37 complex.
+The β5 strand of the PINK1 N-lobe is accommodated in the central channel of the HSP90 dimer, which holds the PINK1 kinase domain in a partially unfolded state.
 The C-lobe and unique C-terminal extension (CTE) of PINK1 is folded.
-HSP90 covers the CTE of PINK1, which overlaps with interaction sites for TOM5, TOM20, and the intramolecular N-helix.
-The HPNI motif of CDC37 interacts with the C-lobe of PINK1, mimicking the HPNI motif in the N-lobe of PINK1.
-A pathogenic mutation L347P is suggested to disrupt the interaction with the HPNI motif of CDC37.
-Another pathogenic mutation H271Q is located within the HPNI motif of the N-lobe of PINK1.
-These findings provide structural insights into the folding of PINK1 and its dysfunction in Parkinson′s disease.
+HSP90 covers the CTE of PINK1, which overlaps with interaction sites for TOM5, TOM20, and the PINK1 N-helix.
+The HPNI motif of CDC37 interacts with the C-lobe of PINK1, mimicking the HPNI motif in the N-lobe.
+The pathogenic mutation L347P is suggested to disrupt these interactions, while H271Q is located within the HPNI motif in the N-lobe of PINK1.
+These findings provide structural insights into the folding of PINK1 and its dysfunction in Parkinson’s disease.